Government Contracts Bid Protests: Preparing for and Prevailing in Protests

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide practical strategies and tactics for counsel advising businesses on how to navigate the federal contracts bid protest process.
+This CLE course will provide practical strategies and tactics for counsel advising businesses on how to navigate the federal contracts bid protest process.
 The panel will explain factors businesses should consider when deciding whether, where and how to protest an unfavorable contract award.

 - Bid protests — overview

 - Requesting a debriefing

 - Strategies for the debriefing

 - Determining where to protest — pros and cons of each